128technology/docs/docs/wan_edge_provisioning.md

 Create one Site for each physical location for onboarding the SSRs.

 - Create a unique site for each physical (or logical) location in the network.
 For example, the spoke and hub should be onboarded to different sites.
-Other devices from the Juniper stack such as Mist APs, Switches, SRX, etc., should be onboarded and assigned to the same site as the SSR when possible.
+Other devices from the Juniper stack such as Mist APs, Switches, SRX, etc., should be onboarded and assigned to their respective sites.
 This provides a clean topology view of all devices running within a site.
 - Spoke Site is typically the location where a full stack solution is deployed.
 The location field is required for creation.
 Site variables are assigned after the network is defined.

 ### Add a Network